mapsplugin/cordova-plugin-googlemaps/README.md

   - **v2.5.1**
     - Fix: (Android/iOS/Browser) Marker cluster does not work when you zoom in.
     - Fix: (iOS) HTML click detection is incorrect.
+    - Fix: (Android/iOS) Clicking on POI with an apostrophe in its name causes a SyntaxError.

   - **v2.5.0**
     - Add: (Android/iOS/Browser) Support `promise` for `TileOverlayOptions.getTile`.
 You must return new URL in 5 seconds.